bottlenoselabs/sokol-cs/README.md

 <add key="lithiumtoast" value="https://www.myget.org/F/lithiumtoast/api/v3/index.json" />
 ```

 3. Install the package named `sokol-cs`.
-The version should be a date and then the commit number on the repository, e.g. (YYYY.MM.DD.alpha0123).
+The version is a date and then the commit number on the repository, e.g. (YYYY.MM.DD.alpha0123).
 If you want to always use the latest version change your `.csproj` to use "*-*" as the version.
 E.g.:

 ```xml
 <ItemGroup>
     <PackageReference Include="sokol-cs" Version="*-*" />
 </ItemGroup>
 ```

+Runtime identifiers currently made available for NuGet packages for this project include: `win-x64`, `osx-x64`, `linux-x64`.
+If you need an other runtime identifier create an issue and I'll set it up.
+For more information on runtime identifiers see the [RID catalog](https://docs.microsoft.com/en-us/dotnet/core/rid-catalog#using-rids).

 ## Building from Source